fschaeck/AirVPN-hummingbird-docker/README.md

 To start the container based on the airvpn-hummingbird image use the following command:

->`docker run -ti --cap-add=NET_ADMIN --cap-add=SYS_MODULE -v /lib/modules:/lib/modules:ro --device /dev/net:/dev/net -v <config.ovpn>:/config.ovpn:ro airvpn-hummingbird <hummingbird-command-options> /config.ovpn`
+>`docker run -ti --cap-add=NET_ADMIN --sysctl net.ipv6.conf.all.disable_ipv6=0 --cap-add=SYS_MODULE -v /lib/modules:/lib/modules:ro --device /dev/net:/dev/net -v <config.ovpn>:/config.ovpn:ro airvpn-hummingbird <hummingbird-command-options>`

-where `<config.ovpn>` is the absolute path to a valid AirVPN configuration file as can be downloaded from the website's config generator and `<hummingbird-command-options>` should be replaced with any necessary command options for the hummingbird client - as explained below - to do, what you want it to do.
+In the above example, `<config.ovpn>` is the absolute path to a valid AirVPN configuration file as can be downloaded from the website's config generator and `<hummingbird-command-options>` should contain `/config.ovpn` as a reference to the configuration file inside the container.
+For other possible options that can be placed here, see below.

-But be aware, that the `<hummingbird-command-options>` should not include the positional parameter `<config.file>` but only options, since the hummingbird client inside the container is started with `/config.ovpn` as it's config file - the file mounted with the above -v option to the docker run command.
+Another example would be:

+>`docker run -ti --cap-add=NET_ADMIN --sysctl net.ipv6.conf.all.disable_ipv6=0 --cap-add=SYS_MODULE -v /lib/modules:/lib/modules:ro --device /dev/net:/dev/net -v <config-dir>:/config:ro airvpn-hummingbird <hummingbird-command-options>`

+Here the `<hummingbird-command-options>` should contain a reference to an existing file in `<config-dir>`i.
+The path to the config file in `<hummingbird-command-options>` must be specified as an absolute path **INSIDE** the container, i.e. "/config/Sweden/AirVPN_Sweden_UDP-1194.ovpn".

-The part `--cap-add=SYS_MODULE -v /lib/modules:/lib/modules:ro` of the command is necessary to allow the container to actually load the firewall modules you choose via the `--network-lock` option.
-If you make sure, the modules are loaded on the Docker host before you start the container, those won't be necessary.
-Therefore it is best, if you choose the network lock type you are already using on the host anyway and can thus avoid giving the container unnecessary capabilities.
-Using `--network-lock on` will require those parameters to be specified, since the hummingbird client will then probe for the modules to figure out for itself, which firewall modules to use.
+The part `--cap-add=SYS_MODULE -v /lib/modules:/lib/modules:ro` of the command is necessary to allow the container to actually probe for and load the firewall modules you choose via the `--network-lock` option.
+It is best, if you choose the network lock type you are already using on the host anyway and can thus avoid having the container load the modules on startup.
+Also note, that you might need to change the image to contain the other firewall executables, since this Dockerfile only makes sure that the iptables packages are installed.

+`--sysctl net.ipv6.conf.all.disable_ipv6=0` is required to allow the hummingbird client to modify IPv6 routes.
+Otherwise IPv6 tunneling woh't work.

 Adding `--verbose` to the docker run command's `<hummingbird-command-options>` will produce listings to stderr of all commands with their input and output that get executed by the hummingbird client in the docker image.
-A good way to figure out, what exactly is being done for setting up the network lock.
+A good way to figure out, what exactly is being done for setting up the network lock, in case there are any problems with connectivity.

-## Running the Hummingbird Client
+## Hummingbird Client Command Options

-Run `hummingbird` and display its help in order to become familiar with its options.
-From your terminal window issue this command:

->`sudo ./hummingbird --help`

-After having entered your root account password, `hummingbird` responds with:
+If you run the container without any `<hummingbird-command-options>` it will display its help:

->`Hummingbird - AirVPN OpenVPN 3 Client 1.1.2 - 9 April 2021`
+>`Hummingbird - AirVPN OpenVPN 3 Client 1.1.3 - 1 December 2021`
 >
 >`usage: hummingbird [options] <config-file>`
 >`--help, -h            : show this help page`